saadam1n/MinecraftShaderProgramming/Tutorial 1 - Final Shader Program/tutorial/README.md

 #version 120
 ```

-Since final is a fullscreen pass, we need to pass a texture coordinate into the fragment shader.
+Since `final` is a fullscreen pass, we need to pass a texture coordinate into the fragment shader so we can read from the pixels from the screen.

 ```glsl
 varying vec2 TexCoords;